9 tips to go green in the coffee sector

 Charring

-There are 3 ways to process organic wastes from coffee production: composting, charring and co-composting.
-These can be small and large-scale processes.
+There are three ways to process organic wastes from coffee production: composting, charring and co-composting.
+These can be small or large-scale processes.
 Charring is the most promising method.
 However, no one has studied it in the coffee sector yet.

 Charring involves heating organic material, such as coffee pulp, at high temperatures without oxygen.
 The process of charring converts the organic material into a more environmentally friendly state.
 It becomes a molecule made up of carbon atoms that is strong and does not easily break apart.
 It works as a soil additive.
 It produces a porous, black substance called ‘biochar’, which is a type of charcoal.
 Biochar is beneficial for the environment and farm businesses.